Rowlandev/super_monkey_ball/README.md

 ### Running the Completed Version

-In order to run the complete version of this recreated level of Super Monkey Ball, you must download the [smb.app.zip] file, unzip, and run the [smb.app] file.
-This app was intended to be run on a MacBook Pro (2015).
+In order to run the complete version of this re-created level of Super Monkey Ball, you must download the [smb.app.zip] file, unzip, and run the [smb] file.
+This app is intended to be run on a MacBook Pro (2015).

 ## Built With